 - Can this sentence read better?

-Tip: As a rule of thumb, make sure your sentences are no more than two lines.
-Following this rule will ensure that what you write will be easy to read.
+Tip: As a rule of thumb, ensure your sentences are no more than two lines.
+Following this rule will ensure that your writing is easy to read.

 3. Don’t use idioms

 Idioms are phrases of expression that don’t have a literal meaning.
 They are words that have symbolic meanings.